-Material:
+Material (Tentative):

 - 1. History of AI; its role in Cognitive Science. - 2.
 Different types of Agents - 3.
 Graph search as used in AI - 4.
-Heuristic graph search solutions for problem solving and games - 5.
-Foundations of Classification Theory and Bayesian inference - 6.
-Introduction to Decision Tree induction - 7.
-Introduction to Dependence Tree models and Bayesian Networks - 8.
-Introduction to Reinforcement Learning - 9.
+Heuristic graph search solutions for problem solving "puzzles" - 5.
+Heuristic graph search solutions for problem 2-player and multi-player games - 6.
+Foundations of Classification Theory and Bayesian inference - 7.
+Introduction to Decision Tree induction - 8.
+Introduction to Dependence Tree models and Bayesian Networks - 9.
+Introduction to Reinforcement Learning - 10.
 Introduction to Neural Networks (NN): We will study at least three families of NNs